 for hardware and software configurations as specified in the annual

 technology plan and Service Management Manual.
 DCS Customers seeking

-exception to specified technology standards shall submit a technology
+exception to specified technology standards shall comply with the

 (1) All DCS Customers will participate in the governance